research41/stata-mcp/README.md

 - View Stata output in the editor in real-time
 - Get AI assistant integration through the MCP protocol
 - Experience enhanced AI coding with Cursor or Cline
+- Choose your Stata edition (MP, SE, or IC)

 ## Features